CollectionBuilder/collectionbuilder.github.io/_workshop/github.md

 2. In the box that pops up, click on the button labeled "Open in Desktop."
     - This action will automatically open GitHub Desktop for you.
     - GitHub Desktop will ask you to confirm the path of the repository you are cloning to your computer.
 In most cases, the path that it suggests is fine to use so you can just click on the blue "Clone" button.
 3. Now, in the top bar of GitHub Desktop you should see three buttons.
 On the left, the "Current repository" button lists the repository  you just cloned.
-In the middle, you can check your current branch (it will probably say master), and on the right there is a button that allows you to "Fetch origin," "Pull changes," or "Push changes."
+In the middle, you can check your current branch (it will probably say master), and on the right there is a button that allows you to "Fetch origin," "Pull origin," or "Push origin."
 As you work, this button allows you to sync the local version of your repository with the version on GitHub, and push and pull changes between them.

 {:.py-4 .mt-4 #}
 ***